 Average Cost of a Food Recall

 Depending on the severity of the recall, such as how widespread it is, how many products are being recalled, and how much harm the product may have caused the public, the cost of a food recall may change drastically.
-According to a 2011 publication by the Consumer Brands Association, the average cost to a company for a food recall is around $10 million.
+According to a 2012 article in Food Safety Magazine, the average cost to a company for a food recall is around $10 million in direct costs, in addition to brand damage and lost sales, however the costs for larger brands may be significantly higher.

 The final impact of a food recall often has more to do with the fallout of the recall rather than the recall itself.
 After news of a spoiled product reaches the public, consumers will likely avoid that brand for longer than necessary out of fear.
 This bad publicity will hurt future profits while companies will still be paying the cost of lost product and the man-hours involved in the recall itself.